 Overview

-Mr. Stagg served as a senior policy advisor at the U.S. Department of State's Directorate of Defense Trade Controls (DDTC), where he was deeply involved in writing export control regulations and revising the International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR), along with the U.S. Munitions List and Commerce Control List.
-He was also responsible for authoritatively interpreting the ITAR, reforming the ITAR's commodity jurisdiction procedure, resolving more than 500 commodity jurisdiction requests and appeals, working with the FBI on export enforcement investigations, and handling bilateral and multilateral defense trade issues.
+Mr. Stagg served as a senior policy advisor at the U.S. Department of State's Directorate of Defense Trade Controls (DDTC), where he was deputy lead for Export Control Reform, which involved rewriting the ITAR and Export Administration Regulations (EAR), including the entire U.S. Munitions List.
+In addition to creating the current regulatory framework, he was also responsible for authoritatively interpreting the ITAR, reforming the commodity jurisdiction procedure, resolving hundreds of commodity jurisdiction requests and advising the FBI on hundreds of export enforcement investigations.

 Not yet admitted to Virginia Bar; admitted to New York Bar and District of Columbia Bar only and practicing under supervision of lawyers licensed to practice in Virginia.